 For about ten years now, the Council has been joining forces with the City of Strasbourg and numerous local partners to celebrate Europe during the month of May.
 Various events are staged (European village, talks, sports events, exhibitions, etc.) to familiarise the public with the work of the European institutions and Strasbourg-based organisations seeking to promote European values.

-This year, which sees the European elections, the Council of Europe will be participating with the European Parliament and the City of Strasbourg in the EYE 2014 (European Youth Event), which will bring together 5,000 young Europeans in Strasbourg on 9, 10 and 11 May 2014.
+This year, which sees the European elections, the Council of Europe participated with the European Parliament and the City of Strasbourg in the EYE 2014 (European Youth Event), which brought together 5,000 young Europeans in Strasbourg on 9, 10 and 11 May 2014.